ops-tools/ops-docker/README.md

 ## Usage

-Running `ops-docker` without parameters or with `--help` switch will show you short usage message.
+Running `ops-docker` without parameters or with `--help` switch will show you a short usage message.

 ```
 $ ops-docker